Unrequited love refers to a love that is one-sided and not returned. It is the experience of loving someone without them loving you back.

 But take time to bring good things in your life in addition to whatever good vibes you put out.
 When you give and take like that, it helps you to see that you have value to add to the world and you can let go of the notion that all of your worthy was tied up in a potential relationship.

-15) It’s time to get out of your comfort zone
+17. Get out of your comfort zone

 Once you feel like you’ve processed the pain of rejection and you’re ready to move on, it’s time to try some new things.